Connect with us

 The architect for the project is Waweru and Associates Co., which won the contract in an architectural design competition held in November 2011, while the main contractor is China Wu Yi Co.
 Ltd.

 The University of Nairobi Towers is financed from the varsity’s internal funds and donations.
-On Tuesday, Industrialist Manu Chandaria – through his Chandaria Foundation – contributed Sh50 million for the construction of the Chandaria Centre for Performing Arts on the fifth floor of the building.
+On Tuesday, Industrialist Manu Chandaria contributed Sh50 million to the construction of the Chandaria Centre for Performing Arts on the fifth floor of the building.

-“The arts industry is an area with a great potential for growth and can contribute immensely to the country’s economic development,” said Mr Chandaria as he presented the donation to the university.
+“The arts industry is an area with a great growth potential and can contribute immensely to the country’s economic development,” Mr Chandaria said.

-The proposed building comes in the back of increased construction of multimillion dollar projects by local institutions of higher learning.
+The proposed building comes on the back of increased construction of multimillion-dollar projects by local institutions of higher learning.

 The development will include an office block, hypermarket, banking halls, conference centre, retail centre, food courts, fuel station and residential apartments.

-The university is also developing state-of-the-art student hostels at a cost of Sh850 million in partnership with private developers to cater for the accommodation needs of the rising number of students.
+The university is also developing state-of-the-art student hostels for Sh850 million in partnership with private developers to cater for the accommodation needs of the rising number of students.

 Miriam Nkirote holds a degree in Urban Planning from the University of Nairobi.
 Her experience in analyzing the social-economic impact of projects makes her a valuable member of our team.